 Scientific name : Amaranthus caudatus

 Amaranthus caudatus - the love-lies-bleeding - is a species of annual flowering plant native to the American tropics.

 It can grow anywhere from 3 to 8 feet in height, growing best in full sun, handling a variety of conditions, both humid and arid.

 It is usually planted as a summer annual, or started indoors in early spring and transplanted outdoors after the last frost in temperate climates.

 Identify my love-lies-bleeding

-The foxtail amaranth is a perennial cultivated like an annual grow up to 1.5m tall, with green leaves, oblong, 15 cm in length.
-From July to September it bears pendulous, terminal and axillary panicles of crimson flowers.
+The Love-lies-bleeding is a perennial usually cultivated as an annual, growing up to 1.5m tall, with green, oblong leaves and pendulous panicles of crimson flowers.

 Sow my love-lies-bleeding

 In April, sow under cover at 20 ° C.

 In May, sow in open ground.
 The seeds are very small; also sow as much as possible.